nic-avant/working-notes/pages/jira/serverless-databricks-privatelink.md

 }
 ```

-The PrivateLink endpoint is created at the VPC level, and then is supported by a Network Load Balancer (NLB).
-The NLB is created with a security group that has an ID which we'll need later.
-In the meantime, the NLB has associated Listeners - they listen on specific ports and take action, like forwarding TCP traffic to a Target Group.
-In this case, we construct the Target Groups for each database endpoint a user wants to expose by performing a DNS lookup, and then creating a Target Group Attachment for each of the resolved IPs for the Target Group that we're creating for the given database.
+The PrivateLink endpoint is created at the VPC level, and then is supported by
+a Network Load Balancer (NLB).
+The NLB is created with a security group that
+has an ID which we'll need later.
+In the meantime, the NLB has associated
+Listeners - they listen on specific ports and take action, like forwarding TCP
+traffic to a Target Group.
+In this case, we construct the Target Groups for
+each database endpoint a user wants to expose by performing a DNS lookup, and
+then creating a Target Group Attachment for each of the resolved IPs for the
+Target Group that we're creating for the given database.

+So request comes into the PrivateLink endpoint on a specific port, the listener
+on the NLB forwrads the traffic to the appropriate Target Group whose
+attachments are the correct IPs of the database

-The final thing on our end is to ensure that the security group rules for the database endpoint are configured to allow traffic from the NLB - which we can do by adding the security group id to any existing rules.
+The final thing on our end is to ensure that the security group rules for the
+database endpoint are configured to allow traffic from the NLB - which we can
+do by adding the security group id to any existing rules.
+We can do this in the
+console or if the desired target endpoint is created with a terrform module we
+can update the terraform module and even hard code the security group id of the
+NLBa

 # FIN

-With that we now have a working PrivateLink endpoint that we can use to expose any number of databases to Databricks Serverless without being hamstrung by the limitations of 3 endpoints per NCC and 1 NCC per workspace!
+With that we now have a working PrivateLink endpoint that we can use to expose
+any number of databases to Databricks Serverless without being hamstrung by the
+limitations of 3 endpoints per NCC and 1 NCC per workspace!

 # Nuggets